pathable/pathable-scripts/docs/pathable-cli-deployment.md

 utility will check the login status at startup and exit if you are not logged in.
 Use `meteor login` to login to your account.

+## Build & Run

+1. Clone this repository to the same folder as your other pathable applications.
+2. Install dependencies for this CLI utility using `npm install`.
+3. Build the utility using `npm run build`.

 ## Github Integration

 1. Create a personal access token in your github account.